 20. “Hurricanes” by The Script

-This pop song is about a passionate love between two people with very different personalities.
+This pop song is about two people who love each other a lot, even though they’re quite different.
 They pursue their love despite their differences and are well aware of the challenges that may arise as a result of their actions.
 Their opposing personalities are described as a hurricane in the lyrics.

 Hurricanes are forces of nature and are often used as a metaphor to represent emotions, situations, and many other things.
 They are an effective way to describe something you have a hard time explaining.
-The songs about hurricanes are reminders of how powerful human emotions can be, so don’t lash out thoughtlessly!
+These hurricane-themed songs remind us of the strong emotions people can feel.
+Remember not to react strongly when you’re feeling stormy inside!